notofonts/noto-docs/src/miniarticles/NotoSansMalayalam.md

 # Noto Sans Malayalam

-Noto Sans Malayalam is a unmodulated (“sans serif”) design for texts in the Malayalam script.
+Noto Sans Malayalam is a unmodulated (“sans serif”) design for texts in the Indic _Malayalam_ script.

 Noto Sans Malayalam has multiple weights and widths, contains 364 glyphs, 10 OpenType features, and supports 187 characters from 4 Unicode blocks: Malayalam, Basic Latin, General Punctuation, Devanagari.